Chainflow/solana-mission-control/docs/config-desc.md

    - *pub_key*

-      Public Node key of the validator, which will be used to get validator identity and other validator metrics like commision,validator status etc...
+      Node public key of the validator, which will be used to get validator identity and other validator metrics like commision,validator status etc...

    - *vote_key*